Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin Lily review: Fitness and health tracking

 The Garmin Connect app’s Menstrual Cycle module is easy to understand at a glance.
-It immediately displays a divided, color-coded ring that communicates fertility, period, and ovulation information.
+It immediately displays a divided, color-coded ring communicating information on fertility, period, and ovulation.
 Its Cycle Calendar follows the same color-coding and depicts predicted period and ovulation dates too.

 You can add as much or as little information as you’d like, ranging from hormonal contraceptives to period duration and more.
 If you’re not interested in cycle tracking, you can disable it too.
-Naturally, the more information you share with the Garmin Lily and its associated app, the more accurate its predictions.
+Naturally, the more information you share with your Garmin Lily and its associated app, the more accurate its predictions are.

-There are two ways to input your menstrual cycle: directly from the Garmin Lily, or via the Garmin Connect app on your smartphone.
+There are two ways to input your menstrual cycle: directly from the Garmin Lily or via the Garmin Connect app on your smartphone.
 The app log breaks symptoms down into a few groups, which can be toggled from the settings menu of the Women’s Health section.
 Within each category, you have an array of options to choose from.
 However, I wish you could add your own symptoms since every woman’s menstrual cycle varies.
-For instance, the app presents the option to record a headache, but not dizziness.
+For instance, the app allows recording a headache, but not dizziness.
 Though, you can always add more symptoms in the Notes section.

-The watch will still track your caloric burn, however, unless you disable the heart rate sensor.
-Once you turn off the heart rate monitor, you will no longer have access to your VO2 max estimate, intensity minutes, and the all-day-stress readouts.
+However, the watch will still track your caloric burn unless you disable the heart rate sensor.
+Once you turn off the heart rate monitor, you can no longer access your VO2 max estimate, intensity minutes, and all-day stress readouts.

 The Garmin Lily supports 15 preset activity profiles.
 Seven of these can be stored on the watch simultaneously.
 You can swap out activities in the Garmin Connect app at any time.